Amongst the expensive housing market over the last few years

 On the plus side, having changes run by the committee (which

 is made up of owners in the block) helps to ensure the features you love about

 the property remain intact and no major decisions are made without your

 New vs old

 After a few open for inspections you’ll soon discover the vast differences when it comes to new apartments and older apartments.
 Both styles definitely come with their own unique pros and cons and it will be up to you to decide which one you prefer.
-Make sure you speak to the right building inspector before you purchase.
+Make sure you speak to the right building inspector in Adelaide before you purchase.

 While some may like the freshness and modern styling of a